Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Introduction

 \subsection{Organization of the Paper}

-In section 2, we study the backwards Hamilton-Jacobi-Bellman and FP equations with $L^2-$terminal/initial data respectively.
+In section 1, we state all the assumptions and definitions used throughout the paper.
+In section 2, we study the backwards HJB and FP equations with $L^2-$terminal/initial data respectively.
 The main estimates come from Theorems \ref{Thm1.2FiniteTime} and \ref{Thm1.3FiniteTime}.
-We also obtain results regarding the hypoelliptic Fokker-Planck equation and, in particular, we establish fractional gradient bounds and global $L^{\infty}-$bounds for weak solutions, for which we rely on Theorems \ref{Thm1.3FiniteTime} and \ref{Thm2.1FiniteTime}.
-Furthermore, we establish Theorem \ref{ExistenceTheorem}.
-In section 3, we address the case of quadratic Hamiltonian and we show Theorem \ref{QuadraticExistenceTheorem}.
-Finally, in the appendix (section 4) we show an important technical result for the hypoelliptic HJB equation and we give the statements of the theorems we will use from Bouchut in \cite{1}.
+We also obtain results regarding the hypoelliptic FP equation and, in particular, we establish fractional gradient bounds.
+Finally, we establish Theorem \ref{ExistenceTheorem}.
+Section 3 is devoted to the proof of Theorem \ref{QuadraticExistenceTheorem}.
+Finally, in the appendix (section 4) we show an important technical result for the hypoelliptic HJB equation and we give the statements of the theorems we will use from \cite{bouchut2002hypoelliptic}.